rizwansoaib/whatsapp-monitor/README.md

   ### **Q2: Android extension how i will get notification?**
    #### **Ans: Use Notification Key and Subscribe any devices you will get Notification**

+   ### **Q3: What features available in PRO?**
+   #### **Ans: Many whatsapp monitor users requesting that they should be able to see all previous history and they said to me that they willing for pay this if any financial need.
+PRO version will not work just enter number and start tracking.
+You have to use extension only in pro version you will be able to access previuos online history with statitics GRAPH which is recorded when you start monitor your contacts.
+PRO version is less cost it's only server cost which is running on AWS**